v2sCollections/City-of-Dreams/README.md

 <details><summary>⛔DO NOT</summary>
 - Install this collection if **Cyberpunk** is installed on an **HDD**.
 - Update any of the mods in this collection individually in Vortex when a mod gets updated we will update the collection.
+- Use REDmod none of our Collections support or use REDmod.
 </details>

 <details><summary>⛔MAKE A BACKUP SAVE</summary>